eniac/crypscan/README.md

 # crypscan
-A suite of tools developed with system administrators in mind for cryptographic analysis.
+A suite of tools for cryptographic analysis developed with system administrators in mind.